Pay equity: what it is, how to run a pay equity analysis, and how to close the gaps

 On 15 January 2026 a draft proposal was referred to the Council on Legislation (Lagrådet) – the final step before being brought to the parliament for debate.

 The original intention was for the legislation to be in force on 1 July 2026; however, on 11 March 2026 the government announced a delay to 1 January 2027, with the first salary reports to the Discrimination Ombudsman (DO) moved to no later than 20 May 2028.
-The delay followed pressure from employer organisations who stated the original dates posed significant challenges.

-Sweden's draft proposal differs from the minimum requirements of the EU Pay Transparency Directive in a few key ways:
+Sweden's suspended draft proposal differs from the minimum requirements of the EU Pay Transparency Directive in a few key ways:

 The proposal is also tailored to align with employment law and local working culture in Sweden: